 I’ve always looooved a good caesar salad.
-Crunchy croutons, creamy dressing, crispy lettuce, I’m drooling just thinking about it.
-It was my summer lunch of choice during most of my high school years.
+Crunchy croutons, creamy dressing, crispy lettuce, ugh it’s so good.
+It was my summer lunch of choice during most of my high school years and still is to this day!

-Fast forward almost 10 years and I’ve finally nailed the perfect dairy free caesar dressing that just so happens to be nut free too.
+Fast forward almost 10 years and I’ve finally nailed the perfect dairy free and vegan caesar dressing that just so happens to be nut free too.

 The secret ingredient?
 Hemp hearts!
 This is probably not an ingredient you would think to use for a caesar dressing, but trust me, it’s perfect.
-They’re high in protein and yield such a creamy dressing without having to use any nuts.
+They’re high in protein and yield such a creamy dressing without having to use any nuts like cashews, vegan mayo or tahini.
+It’s easy, healthy and has a classic caesar dressing flavor.

 First things first…chickpeas!
 Have you ever tried to make crispy roasted chickpeas that just won’t get crispy?
 Because same, and it’s annoying!
 So I have a few tricks for you!